Sruthi-Ganesh/Bossjob-Frontend-Test/README.md

 # Bossjob Frontend Test

+Use https://sruthi-ganesh.github.io/Bossjob-Frontend-Test/ to see the app changes.

+## Setup

+To build locally
+1. Clone the repo
+2. Run `npm run webpack-dev` on the root directory

+To run tests
+1. Clone the repo
+2. Run `npm test` on the root directory

 ## Instruction
 Please implement the job list page as per design (job-list-design.jpg).
 Please use this git repository as a starter kit.
 This has been created using CRA.